Dennis Tufano: Biography

 Dennis Tufano was born in Chicago, Illinois.
 He attended St. Sylvester grade school and Gordon Tech High School.
-He inherited his musical talents from his father, who was also a singer, and who played the violin, saxophone and harmonica.
+His father was also a singer and played the violin, saxophone and harmonica.

 Career

+Early career

 The Chicago band scene included clubs, high school dances, battle of the band contests and local hit parade shows.
 Many burgeoning bands competed for local radio airplay and a chance at stardom.
 Dennis Tufano was part of the Chicago rock and roll band invasion to hit the charts in the late 1960s.
 He was a member of The Pulsations (early to mid-1960s) with John Poulos (1947–1980).

+The Buckinghams

 In 1965, Tufano and Poulos were joined in The Pulsations by two members of The Centuries, bass player Nick Fortuna (born 1947) and guitarist Carl Giammarese (born 1947).
 Dennis Miccolis joined the group as keyboard player.
 "Jon Poulos [drums] and I knew each other from the neighborhood and we were the first in the band," said Tufano.
 The Pulsations name was retained until the group auditioned for a spot on the "All Time Hits" variety show on local powerhouse television station, WGN-TV.
 The producers wanted them to have a more British-sounding name, and a security guard suggested The Buckinghams.
 The group won a 13-week contract.